Connect With Us

 Mussels Relocated from the Allegheny River to Illinois and Ohio

 Biologists are collecting mussels from the Allegheny River in Pennsylvania to relocate into rivers with extirpated or small populations in Illinois and Ohio.
+Below are photos taken from the August 2013 collection trip.

 Hover cursor over image to pause slideshow.